benstill/codepact-tutorials/markdown-template-tutorial.md

 4. Click "Save New Draft" to see the template preview then click "Finalize".
 Now you can use the template to create an agreement.

+Another option is to store your templates on [Github](http://github.com), with either a free or paid account.
+There are some complete templates [here](http://github.com/codepact) - they're **open source**, so feel free to fork and submit pull requests!

+To add your template stored on GitHub, in CodePact go to Templates > Create > Add Github Agreement.
+You can now create new agreements with your template.
+If you need to make changes, make the update on GitHub, and [create a release](https://help.github.com/articles/creating-releases/) :interrobang: You'll notice a pink cog appear next to your template, which you can click to apply these updates when you're ready.

 ## Template Basics

 Every legal agreement covers a list of topics (usually there's an index).
 Each topic heading is followed by a clause.
 Topic headings can't be longer than 50 characters.
+:interrobang: Make sure you have a space between the ## and your topic title.
+Each word needs to have first letter uppercase, and there needs to be a line break between your heading and the text following.

-In a CodePact template, there are two main possibilities.
+In a CodePact template, there are two options:

 **1. Topic Heading with One Clause Option**